 Credit risk is the risk that the counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Pool.
-All transactions in listed securities are settled/paid for upon delivery using approved brokers.
-The risk of default is considered minimal, as delivery of securities sold is only made once the broker has received payment.
-Payment is made on a purchase once the securities have been received by the broker.

-As at December 31, 2021 and 2020, the Pool had no significant investments in debt instruments and/or derivatives.
+As at December 31, 2021, the Pool had no significant investments in debt instruments and/or derivatives.